-You can use custom key-value pairs with Kubernetes data to label logs, which makes them easier to search.
-Sumo Logic Kubernetes apps allow you to add fields that define key-value pairs at the source level.
-Customized key value pairs in metadata streams are automatically extracted for searching, querying, and graphing.
-This allows you to view results for subsets that are not traditionally tagged as source categories.
-For example, there may be times when you want to expose custom pod labels or namespace labels in your data.
+You can create fields with key-value pairs that label logs with custom metadata.
+Referencing log data with fields based on meaningful associations makes searches easier and more intuitive.
+Sumo Logic allows you to add custom fields to collectors that define key-value pairs at the source level.
+The custom fields in the metadata streams are then automatically extracted for searching, querying, and graphing.
+This allows you to view results for intuitively referenced subsets not traditionally tagged as source categories.

-To create a custom key value pair, do the following:
+To add a custom field to a collector, do the following:

 - From the main Sumo Logic page, select Manage Data > Collection in the left menu bar.